 What is a Cherry Lola Treatment?

 The Cherry Lola Treatment is a remedy that hydrates hair and reduces frizz.
 It sparked new treatments such as the Maximum Hydration Method (MHM).

 One of the reasons why this method continues to appeal to natural queens is that the ingredients are simple, inexpensive, and easy to find.
-All you need is baking soda, Braggs Liquid Amino Acids, and plain yogurt.
+All you need is baking soda and plain yogurt.